Menamoste/Menamoste-software/README.md

 # Menamoste Image Editor
-An low level image Editor using only the SDL2 made by Melinda Marmot, Nandi Traore, Moad Doghmi and Steve Suissa (project leader).
+An low level image Editor using only the SDL2.

 ![Interface](result.png)
 ## Usage